Osaroigb/risevest-senior-backend-test/README.md

 # Risevest Backend Service

 ## Overview
 The **Risevest Backend Service** is a RESTful API service that supports user authentication, post creation, comment management, and more.
 It is designed for scalability and security, leveraging Node.js with TypeORM and PostgreSQL for data storage.
-The service also integrates Redis for caching and session management, allowing fast access to frequently requested data.
+The service also integrates Redis for caching, allowing fast access to frequently requested data.

 This project provides APIs for user registration, login, post creation, and fetching users with the most recent comments.
 The service is containerized using Docker, making it easy to set up in both local development and production environments.